devict/AngularJS_July_2013/slides/slide-02.md

 # What is AngularJS?

-- MVC framework for creating client-side apps
+Client-side framework for creating complex web apps
-  - Model View Controller (sorta)

-- Good for SPA's (Single Page Applications)

-- Competitor for other front-end frameworks
-  - Backbone.js
-  - Ember.js

-- Very different and interesting approach.
+# Competitor to Backbone, Ember

+Also very different from both.

+# MVC Framework

+Model, view, controller